SAVNET-ProblemStatement-Architecture/Intra-domain-SAVNET-Architecture/draft-li-savnet-intra-domain-architecture-04.md

 --- abstract

 This document proposes the intra-domain SAVNET architecture.
-It can achieve more accurate Source address validation (SAV) than existing SAV mechanisms that only use the router's local routing information to generate SAV rules.
+It can achieve more accurate Source address validation (SAV) than existing intra-domain SAV mechanisms that only use the router's local routing information to generate SAV rules.
 In this architecture, routers in the intra-domain network can generate SAV rules based on not only local routing information but also SAV-specific information.

-This document primarily concentrates on proposing SAV-specific information and introducing how to combine the information with local routing information to generate SAV rules.
-It also defines the architectural components and their relations.
-The future intra-domain SAV mechanisms can be developed under this architecture.
+This document primarily concentrates on proposing SAV-specific information and introducing how to combine this information with local routing information to generate SAV rules.
+It provides the high-level framework and practical considerations for developing future intra-domain SAV mechanisms.
 The detailed designs of new intra-domain SAV mechanisms are not the focus of this document.

 --- middle